vyomio/CraigslistScan/README.md

 VERSION 3.0: ThirdClistProg.py ----> Rather than manually typing all websites, you adujust all other parts of the program (model, year, etc...) but it searches all of USA and outputs to a CSV file

-VERSION 4.0: Havent done made it yet.
+VERSION 4.0: Haven't completed it yet.
 But probably only going to ask for what states you want to add to the search.
 Other input requests may come later.
-As of right now the only thing the program will request is states to include.
-You still have to add all other filters in the code. like change model, year etc...
+As of right now the only user input the program will request is states to include.
+You still have to add/change all other filters in the code. like change model, year etc...